IRSC Child Development Center

 To apply for admission, a completed Request for Enrollment Application must be submitted to the IRSC Child Development Center Office.
 Once the completed application is received, the child or children will be placed on the waiting list.

 The wait list is usually long—especially for the infant and toddler program—so it is important to apply as early as possible.
-The average wait time for enrollment depends upon present class enrollment, the parent’s classification (student, faculty/staff or community), the age of the child or due date, and the date the application is received.
+The average wait time for enrollment depends upon present class enrollment, the age of the child or due date, and the date the application is received.

 Tuition may be paid weekly or monthly.
 Monthly tuition is due on the first day of the month.
 Weekly tuition is due on the first day of the school week.
 If payment has not been received by close of business the first day, the account will be forwarded to the business office on the following business day.
 No child will be accepted if tuition is not up to date.
-Payment of tuition can be taken at the Child Development Center on Mondays or the first day of the month.
-Otherwise, payment should be made to the Cashier's Office in W-building.
+Payment should be made to the Cashier's Office in W-building or directly through the Brightwheel app.

 The IRSC Child Development Center is under the direction of the Center Director and is staffed with trained early childhood instructors with degrees and/or certifications as required by the Florida Department of Education and the Department of Children and Families.
 The staff ratio follows Children and Families directives.
 Additionally, staff is required to participate in annual educational retraining.